 Grant of Probate

-When somebody dies the Executor has to collect in and administer the deceased person’s estate.
+When somebody dies the Executor has to administer the deceased person’s estate.
 In order to get the authority to do this, an application to the probate registry for a grant of probate is required.
-Once the Grant of Probate is issued then the Executor can collect in and administer the deceased person’s estate.
-For example, a bank would need to see a grant of probate before any money held by the deceased would be released.
+Once the Grant of Probate is issued then the Executor can collect in and deal with the deceased person’s estate.
+For example, a bank would need to see a grant of probate before any money held by the deceased would be released, whilst you would also need probate to sell a property.

 The grant of probate shows a number of things including :-